drj11/pypng/README.txt

 Release 0.0.12

+PyPNG now works on Python 3 if you use the 2to3 tool.
 Fix for converting grey images to RGBA.

 The following issues have been fixed:

-  Issue 60: Greyscale images not properly being converted to RGBA
+  Issue 60: Greyscale images not properly being converted to RGBA Issue 61: Doesn't work on Python 3

 Release 0.0.11